Fiji Sugar Corporation

 Fiji Sugar Corporation (FSC) is the government-owned sugar milling company in Fiji having monopoly on production of raw sugar in Fiji.
 It is also the largest public enterprise in the country employing nearly 3,000 people, while another 200,000 or more depend on it for their livelihood in rural sugar cane belts of Fiji.

 It operates four sugar mills, the Lautoka mill, the Rarawai mill in Ba District, Fiji the Penang mill in Rakiraki in Viti Levu, and the Labasa mill in Vanua Levu.
-The mill in Lautoka is the largest in Fiji and once held the title of being the largest sugar mill in the southern hemisphere.
+The mill in Lautoka is the largest in Fiji and once held the title of being the largest sugar mill in the Southern Hemisphere.

 The FSC was incorporated by an Act of Parliament in 1972, and officially came to existence on April 1, 1973.
 As of May 31, 2009, of the 44,399,998 fully paid shares, the government owned 30,239,160 shares (68.1%), and statutory bodies, local public companies and individuals held the rest of the shares.

 FSC has a board of directors appointed by the government, and the board acts as a policy-making and governing body.
 It is managed and staffed predominantly by Fiji citizens.
-Following independence from the Great Britain, Colonial Sugar Refining Company continued to act as Fiji's sugar marketing agent overseas until 1976 when the government formed Fiji Sugar Marketing Company, Ltd. to handle marketing activities.
+Following independence from the Great Britain, the Colonial Sugar Refining Company continued to act as Fiji's sugar marketing agent overseas until 1976 when the government formed Fiji Sugar Marketing Company, Ltd. to handle marketing activities.
 FSC has its head office in Lautoka.

 With farmers wanting more say in their dealings with FSC, the government decided on reforms within the industry.
 The Sugar Industry Act of 1984 restructured the industry and established three new organizations: the Sugar Commission of Fiji, the Sugar Industry Tribunal and the Sugar Cane Growers Council.